LettError/designSpaceRoboFontExtension/README.md

 ![Icon](assets/designSpaceFileIcon.png)

 A RoboFont extension to create and edit designspace version 5.0 files.
-For a specification of the **designspace** format go [to the designspace specification at the FontTools repository](https://fonttools.readthedocs.io/en/latest/designspaceLib/index.html).
+For a specification of the **designspace** 5 format go [to the designspace specification at the FontTools repository](https://fonttools.readthedocs.io/en/latest/designspaceLib/index.html).

 The extension is capable of:

-* Opening, editing and saving existing designspace files.
+* Opening, editing and saving existing designspace format 4 and format 5 files.
 * Starting new designspace files.
 * Opening source UFOs